mit-biomimetics/IsaacLab/docs/source/deployment/docker.rst

 .. caution::

-    Due to the dependency on Isaac Sim docker image, by running this container you are implicitly agreeing to the `NVIDIA Software License Agreement`_.
+    Due to the dependency on Isaac Sim docker image, by running this container you are implicitly agreeing to the `NVIDIA Omniverse EULA`_.
 If you do not agree to the EULA, do not run this container.

 Setup Instructions
 ------------------

 .. note::

-    The following steps are taken from the Isaac Sim documentation on `container installation`_.
+    The following steps are taken from the NVIDIA Omniverse Isaac Sim documentation on `container installation`_.
     They have been added here for the sake of completeness.